Can You Install a UPS in High-Temperature Environments?

 When critical systems face extreme heat, proper UPS installation becomes a matter of operational survival.

-Imagine this: It’s July in Phoenix, and your data center’s cooling system just failed.
+It’s July in Phoenix, and your data center’s cooling system just failed.
 The temperature is climbing past 110°F, and your mission-critical servers are still running.
 Your UPS system, the last line of defense against power disruptions, is now facing conditions it was never designed to handle.
 Will it protect your infrastructure, or become another point of failure?

 This scenario plays out more often than most facility managers realize.
-As businesses expand into challenging climates and industrial environments, the question isn’t whether you can install a UPS in high-temperature conditions—it’s how to do it safely and effectively.
+As businesses expand into challenging climates and industrial environments, the question isn’t whether you can install a UPS in high-temperature conditions, it’s how to do it safely and effectively.

 The Temperature Challenge: Understanding UPS Limitations